wso2/docs-open-banking/en/docs/learn/token-authentication.md

    - **MTLS enforcement validator**: This enforces that a certificate needs to be passed during the token creation.
 This certificate is then bound to the access token.

+    !!! note "To decode the certificate when it is passed from the load balancer to the Gateway:"
+           1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.
+           2. Add the following configurations and set the value to `true`.
+              ``` toml
+               [open_banking.identity.mutualtls]
+               client_certificate_encode=true
+              ```
+           3. Restart the servers.

    - **Client authenticator validator**: This validates whether the token request follows the client authentication method format that was registered through Dynamic Client Registration.
 While ensuring that it is a registered client authenticator, this validator also limits the client authentication methods for regulatory applications.
 Regulatory